 Sensory equipment

 SWAN has a list on its website of companies that offer sensory equipment and clothing, to access, see: www.swanautism.org.au

 Inclusion

 Developmental Disability WA (DDWA)

-Choosing what Matters - Getting a Life...Not just Services, by Heather Simmons, is a handbook of information and ideas to help families think about what kind of life they want for their child. swanautism.org.au/ddwa-choosing-what-matters
+Choosing what Matters - Getting a Life...Not just Services, by Heather Simmons, is a handbook of information and ideas to help families think about what kind of life they want for their child.

+swanautism.org.au/ddwa-choosing-what-matters

 Planning Choices

 This Handbook is designed for parents of children with disability who want to learn how to access an ordinary, typical life for their child.
 It looks at understanding your child's development and helps you plan and make choices with your child to support them to reach their potential.

 swanautism.org.au/ddwa-choices

 Thinking Ahead This is a practical handbook with a wealth of knowledge and tips to help you advocate for your child at school. swanautism.org.au/ddwa-thinking-ahead Personal Learning Support Plans Used in Education This booklet is about Personal Learning Support Plans; this is an umbrella term covering various kinds of plans your child may have at school.
-For example, an Individual Education Plan (IEP), Behaviour Support Plan, and Transition Plan. swanautism.org.au/dept-education-personalised-learning What is your child's challenging behaviour trying to tell you?
+For example, an Individual Education Plan (IEP), Behaviour Support Plan, and Transition Plan.
+For Further Information swanautism.org.au/dept-education-personalised-learning What is your child's challenging behaviour trying to tell you?
 This introductory guide is for parents, family members and carers who are worried about their child's/family member's behaviour.
 Parents can feel under a lot of pressure to 'solve' behaviour problems and are naturally very worried about the best approach to take.
-There are often complex reasons behind a child's behaviour and it is rarely anyone's fault, rather it is difficult to interpret what their behaviour is trying to tell us.
+There are often complex reasons behind a child's behaviour and it is rarely anyone's fault, rather it is difficult to interpret what their behaviour is trying to tell us. swanautism.org.au/ddwa-behaviour I am trying to tell you something This resource is about understanding needs and why people with disability may respond with challenging behaviours. swanautism.org.au/ddwa-trying-to-tell

-swanautism.org.au/ddwa-behaviour

-I am trying to tell you something

-This resource is about understanding needs and why people with disability may respond with challenging behaviours.

-swanautism.org.au/ddwa-trying-to-tell

-Children and Young People with Disability Australia (CYDA) Children and Young People with Disability Australia (CYDA) has produced a range of fact sheets on inclusion. swanautism.org.au/cyda-fact-sheets All Means All All Means All is the Australian Alliance for Inclusive Education, working to implement an inclusive education system and remove the barriers that limit the rights of some students, including students with disabilities, to access full inclusive education in regular classrooms in Australian schools.
+All Means All

+All Means All is the Australian Alliance for Inclusive Education, working to implement an inclusive education system and remove the barriers that limit the rights of some students, including students with disabilities, to access full inclusive education in regular classrooms in Australian schools.

 All Means All has produced an Inclusion Toolkit to guide parents in supporting their child's inclusive education journey.
+You can download it here:

+swanautism.org.au/ama-for-parents

-You can download it here: swanautism.org.au/ama-for-parents School Inclusion Parent Network (SIPN) SIPN is a network of families supporting each other to navigate the school years and promoting inclusive education.
-SIPN has an active Facebook group that provides information, support, and connection. swanautism.org.au/ama-sipn
+School Inclusion Parent Network (SIPN)

+SIPN is a network of families supporting each other to navigate the school years and promoting inclusive education.
+SIPN has an active Facebook group that provides information, support, and connection.

+swanautism.org.au/ama-sipn